How your business can help fight coronavirus: One brand’s pivot to making masks

 Ellen Bennett felt like she was flailing last week.
 The owner of Hedley & Bennett worried about how quickly the coronavirus was spreading and was concerned about how she was going to keep paying her 30 employees if the economy shut down.
 Then, on Friday, she saw that designer Christian Siriano had started making masks to tackle the shortage of medical supplies.
 “It was like someone flung a brick at my head,” Bennett says.
 “I’ve always been a wake-up-and-fight kind of a girl.
-And I thought, ‘This is fucking game time.'”
+And I thought, ‘This is game time.'”

 Hedley & Bennett is one of several fashion and apparel brands pivoting their businesses to start making personal protective gear.
 Hanes, the American conglomerate known for its cotton underwear, announced it would retrofit its manufacturing operations to produce masks.
 Siriano is using his team of 10 seamstresses to make masks full time.
 And Dov Charney, the former head of American Apparel and founder of Los Angeles Apparel, has deployed his company’s manufacturing facilities to start producing masks and gowns.
 Smaller labels, such as Michael Costello and Karla Colletto Swimwear, have also announced they will make masks.